rrangaiya/opti-pipelines-yaml/README.md

 ### Web.config transforms

+The `msbuild` task in the pipelines will apply the Release transformation on the web.config file.

-The DXP Deployment API will apply environment transform files on the web.config in the Nuget package.
+When deploying to the respective environments, the App Service Deploy task (`Integration` pipeline) and the DXP Deployment API (`Release` pipeline) will apply environment transform files on the web.config in the Web/Nuget package.
 Set the BuildAction for environment transform files to `Content` so that they are included in the package.

 ### Variables